Tight Convergence Rate Bounds for Optimization Under Power Law Spectral Conditions: Introduction

-We describe our assumptions and optimization algorithms in Section \ref{sec:setting}.
+\paragraph{Paper organization.} We describe our assumptions and optimization algorithms in Section \ref{sec:setting}.
 In Section \ref{sec:overview} we summarize and briefly discuss our results.
-Details of these results are presented in Section \ref{sec:detail}.
-Finally, in Section \ref{sec:exp} we present experiments, including applications to neural network training.
-For lack of space, literature review and proofs are deferred to the appendix.
+Detailed statements of the theoretical upper and lower convergence bounds are presented in Section \ref{sec:detail}.
+In Section \ref{sec:tighterub} we accurately compare upper bounds obtained for the same problem using either our spectral condition or the classical source condition.
+In Section \ref{sec:exp} we present experiments with all our optimization algorithms, including applications to neural network training.
+An additional literature review and proof details are deferred to the appendix.